mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.9.0-2.4.0/release-notes/index.md

 - Updated the scheduler JRE to `v11`.

 ### Important Notes
 - Apache Kafka 2.4.0 introduces `[KAFKA-7335] - Store clusterId locally to ensure broker joins the right cluster`, which means that a Kafka cluster will store the clusterId locally so that it does not join the wrong Zookeeper cluster accidentally.
-Therefore, if your Kafkaservice is connected to default DC/OS Zookeeper, changing the Zookeeper path is not permitted.
+Therefore, if your Kafka service is connected to default DC/OS Zookeeper, changing the Zookeeper path is not permitted.
 Please check [here](https://issues.apache.org/jira/browse/KAFKA-7335) for more information.

 ## Version 2.8.1-2.3.1